OpenSpace/OpenSpace-Docs/content/milky-way/nebulae/HII-regions/index.md

 Stars form from large clouds of hydrogen gas.
 A typical gas cloud's density in the interstellar medium is too low to form stars.
 They need an outside stimulus or perturbation to stimulate the process.
 Such a disturbance to these clouds can occur via a nearby supernova shockwave or two clouds colliding.
 This will cause a localized area of the cloud to collapse.
 As the gas condenses, stars begin to form, eventually resulting in numerous stars enshrouded by the hydrogen gas.

 The hotter, more massive stars (like O stars) give off higher-energy light, and this light excites the atoms in the cloud, causing the area around the stars to glow.
-An O5 star can excite hydrogen gas up to 65 light years from the star.
+An O5 star (a mid-range O star) can excite hydrogen gas up to 65 light years from the star.
 This is what we refer to as an HII region, or star forming region.

 :::{figure} Orion_Nebula_-_Hubble_2006_mosaic_18000.jpg